18sg/recipes/recipes/pastry/mushroomPasties.rec.md

 them on baking parchment!
 You might think that they would come off a plastic chopping board easily, but you'd be wrong.

+The salt is there to extract water from the mushrooms; after draining they should weigh about 400g.

 Supposedly it should be 160C for a fan oven, but 180C works fine...

     500g mixed mushrooms